mdsol-share/crichton/doc/routes_descriptors.md

 ## Properties
 * `routes` - Indicates routes descriptor section.
 OPTIONAL.
+  * \[alps_id\] - A YAML key that is the unique ID of the associated ALPS profile.
+    * \[transition\] - The implemented transition related to a specific transition descriptor.
         * `controller` - The name of the associated controller: OPTIONAL.
         * `action` - The name of the associated method in the controller.
 OPTIONAL.

 ## Example
 The following example highlights a few parts of the [Example Resource Descriptor][] `routes` section.
 In-line comments